Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Last updated (prices):

-A mobile card terminal is currently a must for food trucks, street food stalls, and market vendors in Switzerland: around 91 % of Swiss consumers prefer contactless payment.
+A mobile card terminal is essential for food trucks, street food stalls, and market vendors in Switzerland today: around 91 % of Swiss consumers prefer contactless payment.
 The appropriate device requires an integrated 4G SIM for changing locations, a battery that lasts at least a full market day, and must accept debit cards (Visa Debit, Debit Mastercard), credit cards, as well as TWINT.
-For Swiss SMEs, the costs lie, depending on the provider, at a monthly rental from approx. EUR 9–25 or a one-time purchase from approx. EUR 79–200, plus transaction fees of typically 1.3–2.5 % per payment.
+For Swiss SMEs, the costs range from a monthly rental starting at approx. EUR 9–25 or a one-time purchase from approx. EUR 79–200, plus transaction fees typically ranging from 1.3–2.5 % per payment, depending on the provider.

-This guide shows you step-by-step which requirements a terminal for mobile catering use must meet, which card types and payment methods are relevant in Switzerland, how you ensure connectivity on the go, and what the solution concretely costs you.
+This guide shows you step-by-step which requirements a terminal must meet for mobile catering use and events, which card types and payment methods are relevant in Switzerland, how to ensure connectivity on the go, and what the solution actually costs you.

 1. Why a mobile terminal is indispensable for food trucks and market stalls

-Anyone selling at a weekly market, at a festival, or at changing locations knows the situation: customers stand in front of the truck, have no cash – and move on to the next stall.
+Anyone who sells at a weekly market, a festival, or at changing locations knows the situation: customers stand in front of the truck, have no cash – and move on to the next stall.
 In Switzerland, cashless payment has become the standard in recent years.
-The Swiss Payment Monitor 2024 shows that debit and credit cards as well as TWINT are the most frequently used payment methods.
-Anyone accepting exclusively cash loses turnover daily.
+The Swiss Payment Monitor 2024 shows that debit and credit cards as well as TWINT are the most widely used means of payment.
+Anyone who accepts only cash loses sales every day.

-A mobile card terminal solves this problem: it is wireless, battery-operated, and connects to the payment network via mobile network or WLAN.
-You can switch it on in the food truck in the morning and charge it again in the evening after the last market day.
+A mobile card terminal solves this problem: it is wireless, battery-operated, and connects to the payment network via mobile communications or Wi-Fi.
+You can switch it on in the food truck in the morning and recharge it in the evening after the last market day.
 No power connection, no LAN cable, no dependency on a fixed location.
-For mobile catering businesses, this is the basic requirement to be able to offer all payment methods that Swiss customers expect.
+For mobile catering businesses, this is the basic prerequisite to be able to offer all the payment methods that Swiss customers expect.

 2. Requirements for a food truck terminal: battery, 4G, robustness, compactness